PeterSaletra/KittyPlant/README.md

 #### ESP32

-Connect all hardware componets to esp32 board as on [Electronic Circiut Design](#electronic-circiut-design).
+Connect all hardware componets to esp32 board as on [Electronic Circuit Design](#electronic-circuit-design).

 Program your esp32 board.
 We suggest to use platformIO as extension to VS Code.